mui/material-ui/docs/src/pages/styles/basics/basics.md

 ## Using the theme context

-Starting from v5, Material-UI is not using JSS for as a styling solution.
+Starting from v5, Material-UI is no longer using JSS as its default styling solution.
 If you still want to use the utilities exported by `@material-ui/styles`, you will need to provide the `theme` as part of the context.
-For this you may use the `ThemeProvider` available in `@material-ui/styles`, or if you are already using `@material-ui/core`, you can use the one exported in `@material-ui/core/styles`.
+For this, you may use the `ThemeProvider` component available in `@material-ui/styles`, or if you are already using `@material-ui/core`, you can use the one exported in `@material-ui/core/styles`.

 ```jsx
 import { makeStyles } from '@material-ui/styles';